SegMatch: Segment based loop-closure for 3D point clouds: EXPERIMENTS

 \subsection{Loop-closure performance}

 We now show how our segment based loop detection algorithm can be used online and how it can easily be integrated with a pose-graph trajectory estimation system.
-In this scenario, the target map is built online as described in Section~\ref{sec:online_segmentation}.
+In this scenario, the target map is built online by accumulating segments extracted from the source clouds, as opposed to being loaded before the experiment as performed in Section~\ref{ssec:localization_performance}.
+Special care is taken to avoid cluttering the target map with `duplicate segments', i.e. segments resulting from the same object part, but segmented at different times and overlapping in the target map.

 The results of applying this strategy on sequence 05 of the KITTI dataset is illustrated in Fig.~\ref{fig_online_before_optimization}.
-For this sequence, the global map is created using iterative closest point (ICP) for adding constraints between Velodyne scans.
+For this sequence, the global map is created using \ac{ICP} for adding constraints between Velodyne scans.
 This introduces a drift over time, as expected in GPS-free state estimation solutions.

-On this sequence, our real-time algorithm very successfully detected 12 true positive and no false positive loop-closures.
-Once loops are detected, they are fed in a pose-graph optimization system similar to the one described in \cite{dube2016non}\footnote{This separate contribution is under evaluation and will be available at \url{https://github.com/ethz-asl/3d_laser_slam}.}.
-The result of this optimization is used to update the target segment positions and remove duplicate segments from the target map (as in Section~\ref{sec:online_segmentation}).
+On this sequence, our real-time algorithm successfully detected 12 true positive and no false positive loop-closures.
+Once loops are detected, they are fed in a pose-graph optimization system similar to the one described in \cite{dube2016non}\footnote{This separate contribution is available at \url{https://github.com/ethz-asl/laser_slam}.}.
+The result of this optimization is used to update the target segment positions and remove duplicate segments from the target map as aforementioned.